 This item was last sold on : 08/06/16

 Casaba melons are available summer through the early winter.

 Botanically known as Cucumis melo var inodoras and a member of the Cucurbitaceae family the Casaba melon is a unique variety of muskmelon.
-They belong to the Winter melon group, which also includes Honeydew melons.
-The Winter melon classification is attributed to their growing season, their hardiness and long shelf-life.
+They belong to the winter melon group, which also includes honeydew melons.
+The winter melon classification is attributed to their growing season, their hardiness and long shelf-life.
 They require 110 frost-free days to reach harvest, which is more days than required by the summer melons (cantaloupe and watermelon).
 Other winter melons include, charental, Crenshaw, honeydew, and Persian.
-Casaba melons are a parent melon along with Cantaloupe to the Crenshaw melon.
+Casaba melons are a parent melon along with a cantaloupe variety to the Crenshaw melon.

 The Casaba melon was introduced to the United States in the late nineteenth century when it was imported from Kasaba, Turkey.
 Unlike several melon varieties, the Casaba does not "slip" from the vine at maturity.
 The fruits are harvested by cutting the stem when the melons are reasonably mature and then held in storage until the blossom end becomes soft.

 Recipes that include Casaba Melon.
 One is easiest, three is harder.